-Anthropology of Disease-Human beings are simultaneously biological, social and cultural creatures.
+Disease-Human Anthropology of beings simultaneously biological, social and cultural creatures.
 Infectious disease represents a particularly salient factor in the biological experience of human beings and has been a focus of intensive study in the medical sciences.
 For a fully comprehensive examination understanding of the role of disease in human life, however, a more holistic perspective is needed.
 Without losing sight of present biological aspects of infectious disease, this seminar shifts focus toward the evolutionary, social and cultural dynamics experienced by humans in the context of disease, through the lens of anthropology, the discipline most concerned with holistic and contextual understandings of the species.